ucbext/cs900/student-setup.md

   - Complete the installation of XCode tools

 ### Windows
-Windows doesn't come with a lot of the developer tools necessary to build `C++` programs from scratch.
+Windows doesn't come with any of the developer tools necessary to build `C++` programs from scratch.
 To get these developer tools, you will have to install a few different programs.
 To do so, follow the instructions below:

 - [Download](https://git-scm.com/download/win) and install `git`